m3nt0r13/GeoFiltr/README.md

 Overview

 The GeoFilter script is a Python (Flask) application designed to monitor and block network traffic based on the geolocation of IP addresses.
-It runs on a Raspberry Pi (or other Linux-based devices), where:
+It runs on a Raspberry Pi (or other Linux-based devices).

-IP Collection

 The script launches a mechanism (such as tcpdump or conntrack) to capture network connections to/from hosts.